guybedford/chomp/README.md

 ## What features does Chomp provide?

 Chomp is an advanced task runner.
-It provides features similar to [turbo](https://turbo.build/repo) and [nx](https://nx.dev/) but focuses on ease of use; *not monorepos.
+It provides features similar to [turbo](https://turbo.build/repo) and [nx](https://nx.dev/) but focuses on ease of use, *not monorepos.

 ### Parallelism

-  - Chomp [runs tasks in parallel](./docs/task.md#serial-dependencies), based on an extecuted task's dependencies!
+Chomp [runs tasks in parallel](./docs/task.md#serial-dependencies), based on an extecuted task's dependencies!
 ### Watch/Serve

-  - Chomp [watches any task](./docs/task.md#watched-rebuilds) by including a `--watch` or `--serve` option!
+Chomp [watches any task](./docs/task.md#watched-rebuilds) by including a `--watch` or `--serve` option!
 Read more about the power of [`--watch`](./docs/task.md#watched-rebuilds) and [`--serve`](./docs/task.md#static-server).
 ### A JS extension system

-  - Chomp has a [JS extension system](./docs/extensions.md) that allows you to extend Chomp with your own custom tasks
+Chomp has a [JS extension system](./docs/extensions.md) that allows you to extend Chomp with your own custom tasks
 ### Smart caching

-  - Chomp [caches tasks](./docs/task.md#task-caching) based on task dependencies like other tasks or updated files.
+Chomp [caches tasks](./docs/task.md#task-caching) based on task dependencies like other tasks or updated files.
 You don't have to worry about it!

 > \*Chomp works for monrepos but it's achitectured for ease of use and not getting in the way first.
 ## Why is Chomp right for me?

 1. You get an advanced task runner with a single command!
-1. You enable and manage advanced features with single line updates!
+1. You enable and manage advanced task runner features with single line updates!
 1. You don't have to re-invent your project.

-Chomp a great option for frontend projects where the goal is getting common advance task runner features, like smart caching, without the complexity and overhead!
+Chomp a great option for frontend projects where the goal is getting advance task runner features, like smart caching, without complexity and overhead!

 Additionally, you get these features with 0 coding pattern changes.
-Chomp builds off of a project's established tasks without breaking them. **_AKA, you can still run `npm run <task>`; you just don't Chomp's rich feature set!_**
+Chomp builds off of a project's established tasks without breaking them. _AKA, you can still run `npm run <task>`.
+You just don't Chomp's rich feature set!_.

 ## Install